Fortune Brands Home & Security (NYSE:FBHS) Issues FY 2021 Earnings Guidance

 Fortune Brands Home & Security (NYSE:FBHS) updated its FY 2021 earnings guidance on Tuesday.
-The company provided earnings per share guidance of $5.630-$5.730 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $5.750.
+The company provided EPS guidance of $5.630-$5.730 for the period, compared to the Thomson Reuters consensus EPS estimate of $5.750.
 The company issued revenue guidance of $7.58 billion-$7.64 billion, compared to the consensus revenue estimate of $7.55 billion.

-Several analysts recently commented on FBHS shares.
-Royal Bank of Canada upgraded Fortune Brands Home & Security from a sector perform rating to an outperform rating and lowered their target price for the company from $114.00 to $109.00 in a research report on Monday, October 18th.
-Wells Fargo & Company started coverage on Fortune Brands Home & Security in a research report on Thursday, July 15th.
-They issued an equal weight rating and a $105.00 target price on the stock.
-Finally, Robert W. Baird raised their target price on Fortune Brands Home & Security from $115.00 to $120.00 and gave the company a neutral rating in a research report on Wednesday, October 27th.
-One analyst has rated the stock with a sell rating, four have issued a hold rating and nine have issued a buy rating to the company.
-According to MarketBeat.com, the company has an average rating of Buy and an average price target of $105.13.

-A hedge fund recently raised its stake in Fortune Brands Home & Security stock.
-Morgan Stanley increased its holdings in Fortune Brands Home & Security, Inc. (NYSE:FBHS) by 18.0% in the second quarter, according to its most recent 13F filing with the SEC.
-The institutional investor owned 887,447 shares of the industrial products company’s stock after purchasing an additional 135,439 shares during the period.
-Morgan Stanley owned approximately 0.64% of Fortune Brands Home & Security worth $88,399,000 as of its most recent SEC filing.
-Hedge funds and other institutional investors own 87.20% of the company’s stock.
+An institutional investor recently raised its position in Fortune Brands Home & Security stock.
+Morgan Stanley boosted its stake in shares of Fortune Brands Home & Security, Inc. (NYSE:FBHS) by 18.0% during the 2nd quarter, according to the company in its most recent filing with the Securities and Exchange Commission.
+The firm owned 887,447 shares of the industrial products company’s stock after buying an additional 135,439 shares during the period.
+Morgan Stanley owned about 0.64% of Fortune Brands Home & Security worth $88,399,000 at the end of the most recent reporting period.
+87.20% of the stock is currently owned by hedge funds and other institutional investors.

 About Fortune Brands Home & Security